-What documentation do I have to provide with my extenuating circumstances claim form?
+Do I have to provide evidence with my claim?

-You must provide formal documents to support your claim as evidence to confirm that your claim is true.
+If you have reached the limit of the number of claims you can self-certify for then you must provide formal documents to evidence your extenuating circumstances claim.
 If the documents that you have are not in English, you must provide a certified translation of the documents into English.
 Your documents must be provided by an independent professional; you cannot use documents written by a friend, family member or any other personal friend / colleague.
 All evidence must include details of the impact that the extenuating circumstances had on your ability to complete the assessment.
 The evidence that you might provide is described below, and is summarised in the annexe at the end of this guide.

 If your extenuating circumstances relate to physical health, mental health or emotional well being, you should get documentation from a medical practitioner who is registered with a recognised professional body such as the General Medical Council or Nursing and Midwifery Council (www.gmc-uk.org or www.nmc-uk.org).
 If you have consulted another type of health professional, they should be registered with the Health Professions Council (www.hpc-uk.org).
 Counsellors or Psychotherapists should normally be registered with the British Association for Counselling and Psychotherapy (www.bacp.co.uk).
 There are nine health professional regulatory bodies in the UK listed in Appendix 1.
 You should check that your medical practitioner is registered with one of these.